openframeworks/ofBook/chapters/memory/chapter.md

 vector<int> vecB = vec;
 ```

-This will create a copy of the contents of vec in vecB.
+This will create a copy of the contents of `vec` into `vecB`.
 Also, even if the memory that the vector uses is in the heap, when a vector goes out of scope (when the block in which it was declared ends), the vector is destroyed because the vector itself is created in the stack.
 Going out of scope, triggers it's destructor that takes care of deleting the memory that it has created in the heap:

 ```cpp
 void ofApp::update(){